All themes

 Helplessness

-Songs in which the speaker confronts the inability to change, fix, or escape a situation - not anxiety about future damage but the recognition that certain conditions are beyond anyone's control.
+Helplessness, in Taylor Swift's songs, is the speaker confronting the inability to change, fix, or escape a situation, not anxiety about future damage but the recognition that certain conditions are beyond anyone's control.
 The helplessness may be the speaker's own (unable to forget, unable to change her age, unable to make the partner love her) or someone else's (the father unable to help his daughter).
 The theme is defined by its multiplicity: helplessness appears in several distinct registers simultaneously.
+Distinct from Agency, where the situation could be changed by somebody and the question is who is permitted to act; helplessness is what remains when no such person exists.

 The Prophecy